OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_operation/Data_archiving.md

 the zip file, the individual selected elements are then each in an extra folder.

+### Topic assignment

+Es werden alle Themenvergaben des Kurses angezeigt.
+Die gewünschten zu archivierenden Elemente können ausgewählt und als Zip-Datei gespeichert werden.
+In der Zip-Datei liegen dann die einzelnen ausgewählten Elemente in jeweils einem extra Ordner.

 ### Log files

 Here, the personalized log files of the course owners as well as the anonymized log files of the course participants can be saved for a selected period of time.
 Depending on the size, the creation can take some time.
 Afterwards you can find the logfiles in your personal, private OpenOlat